bramtayl/Justly/README.md

 There are several actions available from the menu, with shortcuts listed.
 Some actions are only enabled after you select items.
 You can select just chords, or just notes, but not a combination.
-You can choose whether or not to view the controls and the chords.
+You can choose whether or not to view the controls and/or the chords.

 ## Example 1: Harmony